Generic Name: Balsalazide disodium

 Dosage Form: capsule

-Balsalazide disodium capsules, USP are indicated for the treatment of mildly to moderately active ulcerative colitis in adults.
-Safety and effectiveness of Balsalazide beyond 12 weeks in adults have not been established.
+Balsalazide disodium capsules are indicated for the treatment of mildly to moderately active ulcerative colitis in patients 5 years of age and older.
+Safety and effectiveness of Balsalazide beyond 8 weeks in children (ages 5 to 17 years) and 12 weeks in adults have not been established.

 Balsalazide Dosage and Administration